-As WFT’s attendance remains among NFL’s lowest, fans wonder if it can ever turn around
+Washington fans didn’t show up at FedEx Field.
+What will it take to lure them back?

 Washington’s low attendance this season means it led the NFL with $7 million in unrealized gross game fan revenue per game, according to an analysis by Team Marketing Report.
 That figure was 3½ times higher than the next franchise, the New Orleans Saints, which had $2 million in unrealized revenue this season.
 While game day revenue matters less in the NFL than any other league — each team’s share of the TV money dwarfs it — the decline is still notable.

 The attendance figures also help explain the decline of a number the NFL cares a lot about.
 In 2000, Forbes named Washington the most valuable sports franchise on the planet.
-In 2021, it ranked Washington eighth among NFL franchises.
+In 2021, it ranked Washington fifth among NFL franchises.

 “It’s discounted because of everything that’s gone on,” said Kurt Badenhausen, who helped Forbes value franchises for 22 years before joining Sportico.
 “Sponsors don’t want to be a part of the franchise; fans don’t want to be a part of the franchise.”